jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: Jim?

 Q: I've been accused of falling asleep in the middle of a sentence sometimes.
 I can't stick to my regular schedule where I can take a nap when I need it.
 And then there's some kind of [unintelligible] situation and I'm gone.
-What [unintelligible]?
+What relationship does the body have to that?

 A: The body just needs rest and sleep.
 When I sued the City of Los Angeles and the police department in federal court, and the only layperson was not an attorney to get the City of Los Angeles and the LA Police Department in federal court, I had them for 22 days.
-I had to prepare all the suspects of the abuse on Penn Beach, the [unintelligible].
+I had to prepare all the suspects of the abuse on Penn Beach, the runaways, they would ticket them.
 They forced them into prostitution and doing drugs.
 They were just out there doing hair wraps and stuff like that.
 So I filed suit on them.
 I only was able to get an hour and a half sleep a day for 21 days.
 Ten minutes at a time.
 So I never ate to satisfaction.
 I ate a half a cup of food every hour to an hour and 15 minutes.
 I rotated half a cup of milk, one egg, half a cup of meat every hour to an hour and a half.
 It was never enough to make me feel relaxed, but it was enough to keep my mind working.

+Q: You recommend that for me?

+A: Yeah.
 But you're going to have a ten minute sleep period, and if it happens during the time that you're in a lecture, it's going to happen.

 Q: More than ten minutes.